Student Stories

 Did You Make Friends with International Students?

 Yes, I did!
-Most of my interactions were with students from Japan and the Middle East.
+Most of my interactions were with students from Europe, Japan and the Middle East.
 After class, we’d often explore San Diego together.
 As my time at CEL drew to a close, I realized I hadn’t spent as much time with certain classmates as I would’ve liked, so I’ve been making an extra effort to connect with them during my final days.

 One of the highlights of my time in San Diego was hanging out with Japanese friends who were huge fans of Top Gun.
 We visited the USS Midway Museum, ate at the Top Gun bar, and explored Little Italy and Fashion Valley together.
 Last Monday, I even went surfing with some friends who were very skilled at it.
 The warm weather made it an enjoyable experience.

-The best part of making international friends at CEL was that we all had a shared goal—improving our English.
+The best part of making international friends at CEL was that we all had a shared goal — improving our English.
 The frequent presentations and discussions in class made it easy to bond with classmates, and our conversations during breaks allowed us to get to know each other naturally.

 What Was Life in the U.S. Like?